 The tooth will no longer be painful, and surrounding tissues and bone can heal after a successful root canal therapy.

-Depending on the amount of healthy tooth left, a core or a post with a core may be also necessary prior to placing a full coverage crown to prevent the tooth from fracturing.
+Depending on the amount of healthy tooth left, a core buildup or a post with core buildup may be also necessary prior to placing a full coverage crown to prevent the tooth from fracturing.

 Sometimes, when the infection is severe and the anatomy of the root is not favorable with root canal therapy alone.
 In such cases, when a minor surgical procedure (Apecoectomy) may be indicated.